Recovery Programme Details

-In this programme the clients also learn to have “good clean fun”, by playing volleyball on the beach, arts and craft hobbies and also learning the benefits of team work.
+In this programme, the clients also learn to have “good clean fun”, by playing volleyball on the beach, arts and craft hobbies and also learning the benefits of teamwork.

 At the commencement of phase 2 clients are tasked with writing their life story which is handed in at the commencement of week 6 in phase 2.
-The life story becomes the basis of individual counseling with a therapist
+The life story becomes the basis of individual counselling with a therapist

-The process of phase 2 in brief is as follows:
+The process of phase 2, in brief, is as follows:

 - Week 1&2 – Looking back (at past errors and poor decisions)

 - Week 3&4 – Looking within (understanding who we are)

 - Week 5&6 – Looking forward (to the new life in recovery)

 - Health (HIV & Aids, TB and with options for testing)